-Cancer Bats’ recent surprise release of The Spark That Moves served as a solid reminder that when it comes to killing it, our friends in Canada know what they’re doing.
+When it comes to killing it, our friends in Canada know what they’re doing.
 However, despite boasting a rather rich history when it comes to music to destroy your spine to, it’s a nation that is regularly denied the credit it’s due.
-Setting aside the aforementioned ‘Bats and their hardcore brethren, and focusing on the metal, it’s actually not easy to narrow things down to a mere 13 essential records, which says a lot for the abundance of quality produced through the years.
-And no, neither Anvil nor Annihilator made the cut.…
+It’s actually not easy to narrow things down to a mere 13 essential metal records – which says a lot for the abundance of quality produced through the years – but we’ve given it a go anyway.
+And no, neither Anvil nor Annihilator made the cut…

-When discussing the greats of Canadian metal it would be unforgivable - not to mention downright rude - to omit Voivod.
-The only problem is which of their 13 full-lengths to pick.
-Their earlier, more straight up thrash releases all have serious merit, while the incorporation of strong progressive tendencies has made their later material truly unique.
+When discussing the greats of Canadian metal it would be unforgivable – not to mention downright rude – to omit Voivod.
+The only problem is which of their albums to pick.
+Their earlier, more straight-up thrash releases all have serious merit, while the incorporation of strong progressive tendencies has made their later material truly unique.
 Their major label debut, Nothingface, stands as the point at which they truly found their sound.
 Experimenting with jazzy elements and enjoying being unpretentiously strange, it’s a twisted, sometimes difficult, and always compelling record that resolutely refuses to fit neatly into any category.

 The Montreal technical death metal scene has been responsible for a bevy of enthralling bands that worship contorted guitar abuse, insane time signatures and blunt force trauma.
-While Cryptopsy, Neuraxis and Beyond Creation all have solid discographies, alongside Ion Dissonance [see below] Beneath The Massacre have been the most consistently riveting.
-Often drawing comparisons to The Dillinger Escape Plan, theirs is an overall more brutish, punishing sound - and clean vocals have never been allowed anywhere near their songs.
-Incongruous, their most recent full-length, is a veritable masterpiece, capturing the ridiculously talented unit at their most belligerent, remorseless best.
+While Cryptopsy, Neuraxis and Beyond Creation all have solid discographies, alongside Ion Dissonance (see below) Beneath The Massacre have been the most consistently riveting.
+Often drawing comparisons to The Dillinger Escape Plan, theirs is an overall more brutish, punishing sound – and clean vocals have never been allowed anywhere near their songs.
+Incongruous, their 2012 full-length, is a veritable masterpiece, capturing the ridiculously talented unit at their most belligerent, remorseless best.

 Yes, Cursed admittedly were birthed of the Ontario hardcore scene, but, with generous doses of thrash and sludge in their sound we’re counting them as metal.
 And come on, there’s a man-goat on the cover of this album!
 Though they called it a day after only three full-lengths, each one of their releases is a blistering collection of distortion-drenched, spiky, all-out aggression.
 Their second album only just edges ahead of its predecessor and successor in the quality stakes, the whole thing mired in darkness and the raw production seems designed to strip paint.
 And skin.